My Experience of Watching Wagah Border Parade

 With this they wink and continue their act.
 Once the crowds go home, the Indian and Pakistani soldiers sit back relax and enjoy the delicacies they have brought for each other in true desi Potluck style

 Maybe I am a dreamer?
 But I am not alone I am just stating what John Lenon Mentioned.
-Just look at Europe, a war savaged region for more than 2000 years, every since the Roman Empire disintegrated.
+Just look at Europe, a war-savaged region for more than 2000 years, ever since the Roman Empire disintegrated.
 It took the Europeans 2 millennium to reach the current state of relative peace since Second World War.
 So it is not wishful thinking that one day there will be much-needed peace between India and Pakistan and only travelers will cross the border that too without any hassles.

 With this, I close this post leaving you to listen to this message of peace and love by John Lennon

 No hell below us

 Above us only sky